ghassandmour/ghassandmour.github.io/om620-milestone3.md

 ---
 # Tools and Technologies for Analytics — OM 620

-This repository contains my work for the OM 620 course Tools and Technologies for Analytics, taken as part of the MS in Supply Chain Analytics program at CSUSM.
-The purpose of this repo is to organize the course assignments, document my analytical approach, and present the insights gathered so far.
-The repository includes a combined notebook for Milestones 1 and 2, a structured folder layout (data/ and notebooks/), and this README summarizing the core business problem and findings.

-## Business Problem Overview

-Throughout this assignment, the objective was to help a company determine appropriate safety stock levels for a set of SKUs using a large historical transaction dataset.
-The task involved computing safety stock using two different methodologies:

-A calculation that assumes demand follows a normal distribution

-A calculation using empirical quantiles derived directly from the data

-The goal was to compare both approaches and assess which method more realistically reflects actual demand behavior.

-## Data Description

-The dataset provided consisted of detailed transactional records with fields such as:

-sku_number

-inventory_type

-stocking_type

-lead_time

-unit_price

-manufacturing_site

-division_code

-transaction_date

-order_quantity

-After initial inspection, the dataset contained over 400,000 transaction rows spanning nearly 500 SKUs.
-Before analysis, several cleaning steps were required, including:

-Ensuring consistent formatting of data types

-Addressing missing or inconsistent values

-Filtering out irrelevant or non-stocked items

-Verifying date and quantity fields for anomalies

-## Exploratory Data Review

-To prepare for safety stock calculations, I narrowed the dataset to items that are actually intended to be stocked.
-This included filtering based on criteria such as “make to stock” and “finished goods”.

-Some basic exploratory questions helped frame the scope:

-How many SKUs are included after filtering?
-→ A reduced but meaningful set of stocked SKUs remained for analysis.

-How diverse are the manufacturing locations?
-→ Multiple sites were represented, illustrating varied production sources.

-How many divisions are included?
-→ A number of unique divisions operated within the dataset.

-These checks ensured the dataset was ready for statistical evaluation.

-## Safety Stock Calculations

-### 1. Normal Distribution Approach

-The first method assumes order quantities are normally distributed.
-The formula used was:

-Safety Stock = Z * (Std Dev of Order Qty) * sqrt(Average Lead Time)

-Service level coefficients (Z-values) of 75%, 90%, and 95% were applied to generate safety stock recommendations under different risk tolerances.

-### 2. Empirical Quantile Approach

-The second method used quantiles from the actual distribution of order quantities.
-The formula applied was:
+This repository presents my work for OM 620: Tools and Technologies for Analytics, a course in the MS in Supply Chain Analytics program at CSUSM.
+It includes the combined notebook for 2 assignments, an organized folder structure (data/ and notebooks/), and a summary of the business problem I addressed during the course.

+## Business Problem

+This project focused on determining appropriate safety stock levels for a group of SKUs using a substantial set of historical transaction data.
+I evaluated two distinct methods:

+* A calculation based on a normal distribution
+* An approach that uses empirical quantiles from the actual demand pattern

+The aim was not just to compute values, but to understand which method better reflects how demand behaves in practice.

+# Data Overview

+The dataset includes more than 400,000 transaction records and nearly 500 SKUs.
+The fields are: sku_number

+* inventory_type
+* stocking_type
+* lead_time
+* unit_price
+* manufacturing_site
+* division_code
+* transaction_date
+* order_quantity

+Before running any analysis, I spent time cleaning the data and ensuring everything was in order.
+This included fixing inconsistent types, removing irrelevant or non-stocked items, and verifying the accuracy of date and quantity fields.

+# Initial Exploration

+To focus on items that actually drive inventory decisions, I filtered the dataset to “make to stock” finished goods.
+From there, I looked at a few basic characteristics:

+* How many SKUs remained after filtering
+* How many manufacturing sites were represented
+* How many divisions appeared in the data

+These checks confirmed that the filtered subset still captured a meaningful sample of stocked items.

+## Safety Stock Methods

+### 1. Normal Distribution Method

+This method uses the standard formula:

+Safety Stock = Z × (Std Dev of Order Qty) × √(Average Lead Time)

+I calculated safety stock at three service levels: 75%, 90%, and 95%.
+This provided a range of recommendations depending on how much risk the company is willing to take.

+### 2. Empirical Quantile Method

+The second method uses what the demand data actually looks like:

 Safety Stock = Quantile(order quantity at service level) – Average Order Quantity

-This method relies entirely on observed behavior rather than assuming normality.
+Since this approach doesn’t assume a particular distribution, it tends to reveal patterns that a normal distribution can obscure.

-## Comparison & Key Takeaways
+## Key Findings

-Both methods produced safety stock suggestions, but their results differed noticeably for many SKUs.
-In several cases, the normal distribution approach recommended higher safety stock, especially when the data showed irregular or skewed demand patterns.
+The two methods produced noticeably different values for many SKUs.
+In several cases, the normal distribution method suggested significantly higher safety stock, especially where demand was skewed or irregular.

-The empirical quantile method tended to produce values that aligned more closely with real-world expectations, particularly for SKUs with sporadic or non-normal demand patterns—which is common in practice.
+The empirical method lined up more closely with real-world expectations.
+Many SKUs in the dataset had lumpy or non-normal demand, and the quantile-based approach captured that behavior more accurately.

-Recommendation:
-Based on the characteristics of the dataset, the empirical approach appears more reliable for this scenario.
-Real demand rarely fits neatly into a normal distribution, so using quantiles may produce more grounded and actionable safety stock guidelines.
+Recommendation

+For this dataset, the empirical method is the better fit.
+Demand for many items doesn’t follow a normal curve, and using quantiles leads to safety stock levels that are more closely aligned with what actually occurs in operations.